Main Street Lending Program serves as an alternative to PPP funds

 - It has 15,000 employees or fewer (a majority of which are based in the U.S.).

 - The business had 2019 revenues of $5 billion or less.

-Additional criteria apply, and the minimum loan size is now $250,000 (previously it was $500,000).
+Additional criteria apply, and the minimum loan size is now $100,000 (previously, it was $250,000).
 It’s also noted that the maximum loan companies may take is calculated in part on 2019 earnings before interest, taxes, depreciation and amortization, and outstanding or undrawn debt.
-In addition, lenders will apply their own underwriting standards; borrowers will not automatically qualify for Main Street Lending Program.
+In addition, lenders will apply their underwriting standards; borrowers will not automatically qualify for the MSLP.

 *The above conditions reflect expanded eligibility as of June 8, 2020.

 Main Street Lending Program requirements